-Under the rules governing brokers who have record ownership of shares they hold in street name for clients who beneficially own such shares, a broker may vote such shares in its discretion on "routine" matters if the broker has not received voting instructions from its client.
+Under the rules governing brokers who have record ownership of shares they hold in street name for clients who beneficially own such shares, a broker may vote such shares in its discretion on "routine" matters if the broker has not received voting instructions from its client under the applicable NYSE rules.
 However, a broker cannot exercise its discretion to vote shares on "non-routine" matters absent voting instructions from its client.
 When a broker votes a client's shares on some but not all of the proposals presented at the Annual Meeting, each non-routine proposal for which the broker cannot vote because it has not received a voting instruction from the client is referred to as a "broker non-vote."
-Only Proposal 3 is a routine matter; Proposals 1 and 2 are non-routine matters.
+The Company expects that only Proposal 3 will be treated as a routine matter; the Company expects that Proposals 1 and 2 will be treated as non-routine matters.
 Therefore, if your shares are held in street name and you do not provide instructions to your broker as to how your shares are to be voted on Proposals 1 and 2, your broker will not be able to vote your shares on these proposals.
 Your vote is important!
 We urge you to provide instructions to your broker so that your votes may be counted.